Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 Dispense
 ========

 To dispense is to push out liquid from the pipette's tip.
-It's usage in the Opentrons API is nearly identical to ``aspirate()``, in that you can specify microliters and location, only microliters, or only a location:
+Its usage in the Opentrons API is nearly identical to ``aspirate()``, in that you can specify microliters and location, only microliters, or only a location:

 .. code-block:: python

     pipette.dispense(50, plate['B1']) # dispense 50uL to plate:B1
     pipette.dispense(50)              # dispense 50uL to current position
     pipette.dispense(plate['B2'])     # dispense until pipette empties to plate:B2

 That final dispense without specifying a microliter amount will dispense all remaining liquids in the tip to ``plate['B2']``, and now our pipette is empty.